wendyverdonk93/docs/content/integrations/plugins/magento1/faq/payment-fee-surcharges.md

 Magento 1 allows you to add a payment fee.
 The payment fee can be a surcharge by percentage or a fixed amount.
 Each payment method has the option to set a fee.

-Other options available are settings like, tax class for payment fee and show payment fee inclusive or exclusive during a checkout procedure.
+Other options available are settings like tax class for payment fee and show payment fee inclusive or exclusive during a checkout procedure.

 The payment fee will always be shown to the customer during the checkout procedure.